etlimss/frontend-challenge-angularjs/README.md

 Once started navigate to the app at [`http://localhost:8080`](http://localhost:8080).

+> (optional)
-If in any case you need to clean the project run, use:
+> 5. If in any case you need to clean the project, run:
 ```
 npm clean run
 ```